BrainBlend-AI/atomic-agents/README.md

+# NOTICE:
+A NEW VERSION OF ATOMIC AGENTS IS UNDER DEVELOPMENT.
+THIS README IS OUTDATED.
+CHECK BACK SOON FOR AN UPDATE.

 # Atomic Agents

 Atomic Agents is a framework for building and running AI agents using a modular approach.
 It is designed to be easy to understand, extend, and maintain.